Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Final_Validation_Steps.md

 # Final Validation Steps

-Use this procedure to finish validating the success of a rebuilt NCN(s).
+Use this procedure to finish validating the success of rebuilt NCNs.

 ## Procedure